Digital Nomad Life in Korea

 When we asked people living in Korea about club and activities where newcomers can meet others, they responded:

 "There are many clubs and activities.
-If you let me know your interests I can help you find what you need," said one expat in Suwon.
+If you let me know your interests I can help you find what you need," remarked one foreigner who made the move to Suwon.

 "Expats in Korea often join clubs and activities such as language exchange groups, hiking clubs, and sports teams.
 Expats can also meet people by attending events such as art exhibitions, music festivals, and food markets.
 Additionally, many expats find it helpful to join online communities and forums to connect with other expats living in Korea.
-Finally, expats can also meet people by attending local churches, volunteering, or taking classes at a local university," remarked one member in Korea.
+Finally, expats can also meet people by attending local churches, volunteering, or taking classes at a local university," explained one person living in Korea.

 What is life like in Korea?